Travis Fisher

-Travis Lamon Fisher (born September 12, 1979) is a former American football cornerback and current coach for Syracuse.
-He was drafted by the St. Louis Rams in the second round of the 2002 NFL Draft.
-He played college football at UCF.
+Travis Lamon Fisher (born September 12, 1979) is an American former professional football player who was a cornerback and current coach for UCF.
+He played college football for the UCF Knights and was selected by the St. Louis Rams in the second round of the 2002 NFL draft.

-Travis Fisher also played for the Detroit Lions and Seattle Seahawks.
+Fisher also played for the Detroit Lions and Seattle Seahawks.

-Early years
+Early life

-Travis Fisher attended Godby High School in Tallahassee, Florida and won varsity letters in football and track.
+Fisher attended Godby High School in Tallahassee, Florida and won varsity letters in football and track.
 In track, he won state championships on the 100 meter dash, the 200 meter dash, and was a member of the 4×100 meter relay, which placed first at the state championship.